KuanWei-Tseng/NTUCSIE5047-Robotics_project/README.md

-# ARCUV (Autonomous Robot Car based on Ultrasonic and Vision sensors )
+# ARCUV (Autonomous Robot Car based on Ultrasonic and Visual sensors )
 Github of Term project in robotic course (CSIE5047) at National Taiwan University.

 ARCUV is now capable of: